NASARace/race/doc/manual/documentation/presentations.rst

 NASA WorldWind applications.
 The original version of this talk was given at the WorldWind Technical Exchange Meeting 2016

+`Connecting RACE`_ is a short introduction for connecting RACE to external applications

+`RACE in 10`_ is a high level 10 minute RACE introduction

 `RACE - building airspace simulations faster and better with actors`_ is a general RACE introduction, to be presented at DASC 2016